-- 18. a regional park primarily for outdoor recreation that: - a. is in close proximity (800m) to the North Saskatchewan River Valley; - b. is in close proximity to the Trans Canada Trail and the River Valley Alliance Trail Network; or - c. provide the desired linkages within the County's approved Active Transportation Strategy.
+- a regional park primarily for outdoor recreation that meets one or more of the following: - a. is in close proximity (800m) to the North Saskatchewan River Valley; - b. is in close proximity to the Trans Canada Trail and the River Valley Alliance Trail Network; or - c. provides the desired linkages within the County's approved Active Transportation Strategy.